 And this straw tote has an edge to it in black, yet remains feminine with the floral details.
 It could be paired easily with a black maxi dress in the tropics or worn during the warm summer months stateside.

 Tali meets with her sister Ophi for work meetings in Manhattan.

-Lastly, a chic kimono, which you can find at Tumbleweed in Portland, to frame it all with would pair just as well with a black stove-pipe work pant or shredded girlfriend denim + heels.
+Lastly, a chic kimono you can find at Tumbleweed in Portland to frame it all which would pair just as well with a black stove-pipe work pant or shredded girlfriend denim + heels.

 We are channeling the spirit of Tulum (there are only 2 spots left and you should go!) for this next outfit!

 Calypso does #resortlife right.
 I look to them for cool cardigans like this one on sale right now.

 I love a corset top to wear under or over or on its own.
 My friend Rachel Ancliffe has some beautiful corset detailing in her latest collection as well!
 You could even rock this one with a high-waisted swimsuit bottom for a pin-up effect.

 I got my pumpkin-colored gauchos at Una a couple summers ago so the pair pictured here must be a knockoff.
 I think the silhouette is still relevant though, and so flattering on an hourglass figure.

 I love the way this one-piece is designed to draw attention to the natural waist.
 In this outfit, the pattern is the perfect scale and pulls all the colors together in unison.

 Tom Ford designs fashion-forward sunglasses with a nod to the classics.
 A slight cat eye is flattering on almost everyone!